 Venue: Tokyo and Hiroshima City

-Participation Fee: No fees (except fees necessary for his/her participation online) charged for selected participants (Travel fees, traveler’s insurance, accommodation fees and living expenses are covered through the program)
+Participation Fee: No fees charged for selected participants (Travel fees, travel insurance, accommodation fees and living expenses are covered through the program)

 During the Coursework in Japan, the Primary Course provides seminars and workshops about peacebuilding and development.
 Throughout the Coursework, emphasis is put on interactions between facilitators and participants (Program Associates).
 Participatory approach that incorporates problem-based-learning tools is taken during the Coursework.
 The aim of the Coursework is to master a high-level of knowledge of peacebuilding and development.
 Through workshops, the participants will learn to apply the acquired knowledge to practice and to develop practical skills in the field of peacebuilding and development.

-The participants will include 10 Japanese Program Associates and 10 non-Japanese Program Associates.
+The participants will include around 12 Japanese Program Associates and 10 non-Japanese Program Associates.
 The working language for the course work is English.
 The Coursework will provide a conducive environment for learning about peacebuilding and development from one another through group work in multinational teams.

 Firstly, the Primary Course aims to develop practical knowledge and skills of the participants.
 In accordance with the Program’s objective to develop experts in the fields of peacebuilding and development, the Coursework provides necessary knowledge, skills and experiences relevant to policy issues and other practical work in these fields.